robinkarim/Production-Book/docs/cirrent-console.rst

 Cirrent Console
 =================

-The Cirrent Console is the web application where you interact with the Cirrent services.
+The CIRRENT™ Console is the web application where you interact with the CIRRENT™ services.
-You can access the Cirrent Console here: https://cirrent.infineon.com
+You can access the CIRRENT™ Console here: https://cirrent.infineon.com

 The Cirent Console is organized into Users, Accounts, and Roles.